Table of Contents

 Hash Functions

 Hash functions are mathematical processes that take input data of any size, perform operations on it, and return output data of a fixed size.
-These functions are essential for transaction processing, providing a unique identifier (hash) for each block.

 Hash functions ensure that even the slightest change to a transaction results in a different hash value, maintaining the integrity of the blockchain technology.